hippylib/hippylib/INSTALL.md

 ### Docker for Mac, Docker for Windows and Linux users (Setup and first use instructions)

 We first create a new Docker container to run the `jupyter-notebook` command and to expose port `8888`.
-From a command line shell, go to the `hippylib` folder and type:
+In a command line shell type:
 ```
 docker run --name hippylib-nb -w /home/fenics/hippylib -v $(pwd):/home/fenics/hippylib \
            -d -p 127.0.0.1:8888:8888 quay.io/fenicsproject/stable:2017.2.0 \